If you struggle with:

 The Focus Style of NeuroMeditation emphasizes holding attention on a single object.
 Consistent practice of this style is associated with increased activation of the frontal lobes and can help train the mind to improve a variety of cognitive functions including sustaining attention, reducing mind wandering, improving reaction time, and working memory.
 This course offers a variety of strategies and tips to help you find a practice that is ideal for you and your brain.

 This style is helpful for those struggling with ADHD and cognitive decline.
-Meditation for clarity and focus is a foundation for all other meditation styles, helping to stabilize the mind
+Meditation for clarity and focus is a foundation for all other meditation styles, helping to stabilize the mind.

-This course takes a scientific approach to the art and practice of meditation.
+The Focus NeuroMeditation course takes a scientific approach to the art and practice of meditation.
 Through the use of brain-based principles and tools, we can examine the specific styles of meditation and use this information to help both beginning and experienced meditators build a more stable and peaceful state of mind.

-The Focus style of NeuroMeditation is an excellent foundation for any meditation practice, and may be especially beneficial for those seeking to develop improved concentration, stability of attention, and self-awareness.
+The Focus Style of NeuroMeditation is an excellent foundation for any meditation practice, and may be especially beneficial for those seeking to develop improved concentration, stability of attention, and self-awareness.

 Week 1: Introduction to NeuroMeditation; Focus Meditation Basics; Strategies for Breath Awareness